 Hiking in Bregenzerwald is a big thing, the Bregenzerwald Summer Guide suggests 22 hiking trails marked and open to the public.
-But the region has up to 50 hiking paths, over 1,000 km of trails.
+But the region has over 1,500 km of trails, 50 hiking paths that are mentioned on the official map and many more that aren’t.
+You can travel every summer to Bregenzerwald and hike a completely different trail every day.
 Some of the trails you can reach walking from the villages, others you will need to take a cable car to reach the alpine hiking trail.
 Doesn’t matter which trail you choose, if you have any doubt stop by the tourism office in any of the 22 villages and get the right information before venture yourself into the wild.

 We had 3 days in Bregenzerwald, so we manage to fit only a small hiking from Au to Schoppernau by the river.
 Actually, we run between the cities, as it was a flat path Rob took the opportunity to start his training for the Ironman Triathlon race.
 After competing in Brazil and in the Ironman Malaysia, this year he is gonna face the 70.3 Ironman Phuket in Thailand.
 Cycling and running in Bregenzerwald was a great way to start his training.

-Cheese lover have one more reason to travel to Vorarlberg in the summer!
+Cheese lovers have one more reason to travel to Vorarlberg in the summer!
 Vorarlberg is known for its tradition on Alpine pasture resulting in unique flavors to the cheese and dairy products.
 And you can taste some of these delicacies, visit cheese makers and even produce your own Bregenzerwald cheese.
-All the info about the places to visit, farms, workshops and restaurants you find on the Bregenzerwald Cheese Trail official website.
-The website is in German, so you might need to translate the info.
-But it’s fine, delicious cheese is worth the extra work.
+All the info about the places to visit, farms, workshops, and restaurants you find on the KäseStrasse Bregenzerwald website.

 I didn’t know but Vorarlberg is famous for its unique architecture and the wooden craftwork.
 When visiting the region you can see how beautiful the houses and buildings are and how they use the wood in such marvelous way.
 The best part is that you can learn about the tradition of timber houses, the “shingles” decoration and how the new building techniques are being combined with old style.